a-she/sea-301d1/class-01-jquery-and-the-dom/day1-computerSetup.md

 You should get two success messages while it installs the linter and linter-eslint packages.

+NOTE: On OSX, you may need to first install apm as follows.
+In Atom's main menu: Atom -> Install Shell Commands Verify apm is installed by typing:
+`which atom`
+You should see something like:
+`/usr/local/bin/atom`

 ### Verify the Atom packages installation
 Enter the following into your Terminal: